Co-ops & Internships help you:

 Students in their final semester must be enrolled in at least one on-campus course.

-Administrative credits allow students to maintain their full-time student status at the university but do not give academic credits toward a student’s degree program.
+Administrative credits allow students to maintain their full-time status but do not give academic credits toward a student’s degree program.

 Students completing a co-op or internship in the final semester are not allowed to exclusively sign up for online coursework.
 They must have an on-campus presence to be eligible to do the co-op or internship experience.